 Lake Ngozi or Ngosi

-Standing as the second-largest Crater Lake in Africa, Lake Ngosi is the leading tourist attraction in the Rungwe district of the Southern Highlands of Tanzania, attracting hundreds of visitors each year.
+As the second-largest Crater Lake in Africa, Lake Ngosi is the leading tourist attraction in the Rungwe District of Tanzania’s Southern Highlands, drawing hundreds of visitors each year.

 Lake Ngosi.
-The lake is located about 38 kilometers south of Mbeya city, near the sprawling Tukuyu Township.
-It is situated on Ngosi Peak in the Uporoto Mountains, which form part of the Eastern Arc Ranges.
+The lake lies about 38 kilometers south of Mbeya city, near the sprawling Tukuyu Township.
+It sits on Ngosi Peak in the Uporoto Mountains, part of the Eastern Arc Ranges.

-It stands at 2,600 meters above sea level in a thick natural forest within the Uporoto nature reserve, which covers about 9,332 hectares.
-Lake Ngosi is 2.5 km in length and 1.5 km in width, and 75 meters deep.
+It stands at 2,600 meters above sea level in a dense natural forest within the Uporoto nature reserve, which covers about 9,332 hectares.
+Lake Ngosi is 2.5 km long, 1.5 km wide, and 75 meters deep.

 How to get to Lake Ngozi

-To reach the lake, one has to drive and stop at the edge of the Uporoto Forest Reserve at the foothills of the Uporoto range.
-It takes up to two hours to walk from the foothill to the ridge where the lake lies 200 meters below.
+To reach the lake, one must drive and stop at the edge of the Uporoto Forest Reserve at the foothills of the Uporoto range.
+It takes up to two hours to walk from the foothills to the ridge, where the lake lies 200 meters below.

 The leading route consists of cascades, horrific gorges, and valleys where someone could fall with no chance of rescue.
-Walking and climbing around the Uporoto range is not something to take lightly; one should be very careful.
+Walking and climbing around the Uporoto range is not to be taken lightly; one must be very careful.

-It is risky to fall into the gorges if one treks without care, and if one falls into one of the numerous gorges on the way to the lake, there is no option to survive.
-Blessing Safaris guides are familiar with the routes and can lead you safely and carefully.
+It is risky to fall into the gorges if one treks without care, and if one falls into one of the numerous gorges on the way to the lake, there is no option for survival.
+Blessing Safaris guides are familiar with the routes and can lead you safely.
 Despite those risks, it is safe to trek to Uporotos and view magnificent Lake Ngosi, a sight of outstanding natural beauty and a superb hiking destination.

 Lake Ngozi View

-It is a green, shimmering lake walled by the collapsed caldera of the extinct Ngosi Volcano.
-The peak is the highest point of the Uporoto Ridge Forest Reserve.
-The forest has an endemic three-horned chameleon (Chameleon fuelleborni).
+It is a green, shimmering lake, walled by the collapsed caldera of the extinct Ngosi Volcano.
+The peak is the highest point in the Uporoto Ridge Forest Reserve.
+The forest is home to the endemic three-horned chameleon (Chameleon fuelleborni).

 This stunning caldera lake dates back to the Neocene.
-The water is slightly brackish, contains some fish, and is up to 75 m deep.
-The lake has spiritual significance for the local inhabitants.
+The water is slightly brackish, supports some fish, and reaches depths of up to 75 m.
+The lake holds spiritual significance for the local inhabitants.

-A caldera is a roughly circular depression formed by the collapse of a magma chamber roof onto its magma body beneath.
+A caldera is a roughly circular depression formed by the collapse of a magma chamber’s roof onto the magma body beneath.
 It is a significant, circular depression formed by the destruction of a volcano during a violent eruption.

 The lake’s waters are said to have magical medicinal powers.
-Ngosi means ‘The Big One’ in the vernacular Kinyakyusa dialect.
-Climbers looking to view this scenic lake are well rewarded with excellent views from the top of the sharp crater rim, where the lake gleams below with an overwhelming, tranquil air, and beyond the land is pocked with small volcanic peaks.
+Ngosi means ‘The Big One’ in the Kinyakyusa dialect.
+Climbers seeking to view this scenic lake are well rewarded with excellent views from the top of the sharp crater rim, where the lake gleams below with an overwhelming, tranquil air, and beyond, the land is pocked with small volcanic peaks.

-Walking to the rim leads through upland grasslands and tropical forests where families of Colobus monkeys chatter and play, and a miasma of birds takes refuge.
-The path leads into the forest for about 2.5 km and then begins the climb to the crater top.
+Walking to the rim passes through upland grasslands and tropical forests, where families of Colobus monkeys chatter and play, and a miasma of birds takes refuge.
+The path enters the forest for about 2.5 km, then begins the climb to the crater’s rim.

-Just before the top, the path branches into two; the right-hand path leads swiftly to the peak, and the left leads down to the water’s edge.
+Just before the top, the path splits into two; the right-hand path leads swiftly to the peak, and the left leads down to the water’s edge.

 Other Experiences